This post details on the best ways to hem dress pants.

 Narrow legged pants are usually shorter in length.
 If you have very wide flared leg pants it is ok for it to be floor length.

 To measure your ideal length, make the owner of the pant stand straight in front of you on a flat uncarpeted space, wearing the pants.
 Wear belt if you habitually wear one.
+Wear shoes if that is possible.
 Decide on the length and the pant break (the break in the pant leg as a result of excess fabric) you want.
 Measure the pant length you need.

 You can also use a well fitting pants to measure the correct length.